vector623/vector623.github.io/_posts/2018-03-06-retry-webrequests-with-linq.markdown

 In this example, I am using `Enumerable.Range()` to create a set of numbers, 0 through 4.
 I then use Linq's `Select()` method to iterate through those integers, storing those integers in the variable `pageAttempt`, for each iteration.

-I've setup a try/catch block in order to contend with rate limit requests.
+I've setup a try/catch block in order to contend with rate limits.
 If you are working with a service API, it's inevitable that API calls will throw rate limit exceptions.
-Sometimes the exception will contain a timeout value, but in my experience, it usually won't.
+Sometimes the exception will contain a timeout value, but in my experience, it usually doesn't.

 A good practice then, when interacting with rate-limited APIs, is to to exponentially increase your wait times between each API request.
 That's how the `pageAttempt` variable is used.
 On the first iteration, `Thread.Sleep()` will suspend